 Aarhus also plays an active role in international city networks, is a committed member of several international knowledge communities, and is represented in the EU-system through The Central Denmark EU Office.

 In recent years, Aarhus has expanded its work with international relations to also include strategic sector cooperation with different cities and municipalities across the world.

-Since 1946, the City of Aarhus has had several sister cities, and over the years this has developed into seven distinct sister city partnerships: Bergen, Gothenburg, Turku, Kujalleq, Rostock, Harbin and St Petersburg.
+Since 1946, the City of Aarhus has had several sister cities, and over the years this has developed into distinct sister city partnerships with: Bergen, Gothenburg, Turku, Kujalleq, Rostock, Harbin.

 Results of the partnerships